 What skills are important in your field?

-Probably the most important would have to be keeping a pulse on what's going on around you and what's going on in the world.
-I'm not even necessarily talking about current events, but more trends in books, TV, movies, etc.
+Probably the most important would have to be keeping a pulse on what’s going on around you and what’s going on in the world: current events as well as trends in books, TV, movies, etc.

 What are the most challenging and satisfying parts of your job?